nuspell/nuspell/README.md

 # About Nuspell

-Nuspell is a free and open source spell checker library and command-line program designed for languages with rich morphology and complex word compounding.
-Nuspell is a pure C++ re-implementation of Hunspell.
+Nuspell is a fast and safe spelling checker software program.
+It is designed for languages with rich morphology and complex word compounding.
+Nuspell is written in modern C++ and it supports Hunspell dictionaries.

-Main features of Nuspell spell checker:
+Main features of Nuspell spelling checker:

-  - Full unicode support backed by ICU
+  - Provides software library and command-line tool.
+  - Suggests high-quality spelling corrections.
-  - Backward compatibility with Hunspell dictionary file format
+  - Backward compatibility with Hunspell dictionary file format.
+  - Up to 3 times faster than Hunspell.
+  - Full Unicode support backed by ICU.
-  - Twofold affix stripping (for agglutinative languages, like Azeri, Basque, Estonian, Finnish, Hungarian, Turkish, etc.)
+  - Twofold affix stripping (for agglutinative languages, like Azeri, Basque, Estonian, Finnish, Hungarian, Turkish, etc.).
-  - Support complex compounds (for example, Hungarian, German and Dutch)
+  - Supports complex compounds (for example, Hungarian, German and Dutch).
-  - Support language specific features (for example, special casing of Azeri and Turkish dotted i, or German sharp s)
-  - Handle conditional affixes, circumfixes, fogemorphemes, forbidden words, pseudoroots and homonyms.
+  - Supports advanced features, for example: special casing rules (Turkish dotted i or German sharp s), conditional affixes, circumfixes, fogemorphemes, forbidden words, pseudoroots and homonyms.
-  - Free software.
+  - Free and open source software.
 Licensed under GNU LGPL v3 or later.

 # Building Nuspell